cflurin/node-red-contrib-ramp-thermostat/README.md

 The hysteresis is used to prevent osciliation.
 The `[+]` value is added to the target and the `[-]` (absolute) value is subtracted from the target.
 Within this neutral zone no action accurs.

+The ramp limit defines the maximum time prior to a point to apply the gradient for calculating the thermostat value.
+Prior to this time, the thermostat will stay constant, thus avoiding need to add extra points. <br/>
+For example, 2 points `06:00 [10 degrees] - 14:00 [21 degrees]` with no ramp limit will gradually increase thermostate over the 8 hour period.
+Setting the ramp limit to 60 minutes will keep the thermostat at 10 degrees until `13:00` and then will increase only over the last hour.
+Set to `1440` or leave empty to disable this feature.

 ## Usage

 This node expects a `numeric` msg.payload containing the current temperature (number).
 The msg.topic should be set to `setCurrent`.
 It will calculate the target temperature depending on msg.payload at the current time and output 3 values: